revbayes/revbayes.github.io/tutorials/relative_time_constraints/index.md

 `time.tree`.
 Inference will be done twice: (1) using calibrations only, and (2) using calibrations and constraints.
 We will not perform inference of the topology of the tree, only of the age of its nodes.
 We will therefore work with the correct, fixed tree topology obtained from the file `substitution.tree`.
-On empirical data, one could use the maximum-likelihood (ML) or the maximum a posteriori (MAP) topology obtained from a phylogenetic reconstruction based on the as in e.g. tutorial [Phylogenetic inference of nucleotide data using RevBayes](https://revbayes.github.io/tutorials/ctmc/). the alignment.
+On empirical data, one could use the maximum-likelihood (ML) or the maximum a posteriori (MAP) topology obtained from a phylogenetic reconstruction based on the alignment as in e.g. tutorial [Phylogenetic inference of nucleotide data using RevBayes](https://revbayes.github.io/tutorials/ctmc/).

 Statement of the problem
 --
 {:.section}

-We are interested in inferring the following time-like tree using calibrations and constraints:
+We are interested in inferring the following timetree using calibrations and constraints:

 {% figure time-tree %}
 <img src="figures/time-tree.png" width="600" />
 {% figcaption %}

-*Time-like, ultrametric tree with 25 leaves (T0 to T24) to be inferred.
+*Timetree with 25 leaves (T0 to T24) to be inferred.
 The tree was simulated using a birth process (Yule process) with a birth rate of 1.0 per unit of time.
 The tree was conditioned on having height 0.3, and 25 leaves.*